allanvb/nova-exports/README.md

 ## Usage

-To use the export action, you must add it to `fields` method of your resource.
+To use the export action, you must add it to `actions` method of your resource.

 ```php
 use Allanvb\NovaExports\ExportResourceAction;